 Cyber Security Insurance for Small Business

-Cyber security insurance for small business is something that all owners should look at getting.
+Cyber security insurance for small business is something that all owners should consider getting.
 We will explore why you need a cyber insurance policy.
 A cyber liability insurance policy covers your computer from being hacked.
-If it is hacked, the first party pays for notification to victims, credit monitoring services for victims, and other first party expenses depending on what plan you have purchased.
+If it is hacked, the first party pays for notification to victims, credit monitoring services for victims, and other first-party expenses, depending on what plan you have purchased.

-“Third Party Coverage for a Customer’s Losses Caused by a Cyber Claim Against Your Business” is something that can cover your company in case someone’s information is compromised.
-If they have their money taken or their identity stolen, they might sue you.
+“Third Party Coverage for a Customer’s Losses Caused by a Cyber Claim Against Your Business” can cover your company if someone’s information is compromised.
+They might sue you if they have their money taken or their identity stolen.
 But if you have this coverage, it can protect your company.
-You may not need this insurance if the customer willingly shared their information with you.
+You may not need this insurance if the customer willingly shares their information with you.

-– Data Breach Expenses: Money spent by a company investigating if their security has been breached and what was accessed.
+Data Breach Expenses are money spent by a company investigating whether their security has been breached and what was accessed.
 The insurance might pay for these expenses if the business did not follow the recommendations after one data breach.

 Cyber extortion coverage protects you if someone tries to steal your information with a ransomware attack.
-If they want money, then you can pay them and they will unlock your files later.
-Most ransomware is just a scam though and does not actually unlock the files like it says it will.
+If they want money, you can pay them, and they will unlock your files later.
+Most ransomware is just a scam, though, and does not actually unlock the files like it says it will.
 Some cyber extortion attacks work.
 You can lose your files forever unless you pay the cyber criminal.

 Why Cyber Insurance can Protect your Business?-

-Cyber Business Interruption Coverage offers financial protection if your company is identified as a victim of a data breach and can demonstrate that your losses are the direct result of being locked out of your data systems.
-This type of package may result in reimbursement for key-person life insurance, loss of business income and extra expenses due to identity theft.
+Cyber Business Interruption Coverage offers financial protection if your company is identified as a data breach victim and can demonstrate that your losses are the direct result of being locked out of your data systems.
+This type of package may result in reimbursement for key-person life insurance, loss of business income, and extra expenses due to identity theft.

 Other features in a cyber liability insurance policy may include: